VAT-Free Shopping Withdrawn by the UK for International Travellers

 The reason for this as under the World Trade Organisation rules, the UK would be obligated to offer the scheme to those travelling to EU countries too.
-The UK Government argues that it would lead to an increase cost of the scheme.
-Also, the consider the impact on the industry from the news will be low.
+The UK Government argues that it would lead to an increased cost of the scheme.
+Also, they consider the impact on the industry from this news will be low.

 What The Changes Mean

-Along with this news the Government has also announce that any excise goods purchase beyond security controls at various ports will be duty-free come 1st Jan 2021.
+Along with this news, the Government has also announced that any excise goods purchase beyond security controls at various ports will be duty-free come 1st Jan 2021.

 Travellers will be able to purchase items on board airlines, ships and international trains duty-free.